nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 2. Create new content within the directory, saved as .md files, using kramdown Markdown.
    Use a previous .md file as an example for the frontmatter, changing the file paths for the new content.
 Jekyll requires the frontmatter to create the HTML versions of pages correctly.

 3. In _data/sidebars/mydoc_sidebar.yml, add the new directory as an entry in the side navigation.
-Note the syntax and indentation for the entry.
+Pay attention to  the syntax and indentation for the entry.
 Every indent space matters.

 4. Save files.
 Add and commit using Git commands.